mrazomej/phd/docs/src/chapter_05/section_03_model.md

 intrinsic limitation of the model, we will include information from what we know from equilibrium-based models in our inference prior.

-### Bayesian parameter inference of RNAP rates
+### Bayesian Parameter Inference of RNAP Rates

-To make progress at inferring the unregulated promoter state transition rates, we make use of the single-molecule mRNA FISH data from Jones et al.
+To make progress at inferring the unregulated promoter state transition rates, we make use of the single-molecule mRNA FISH data from Jones *et al.*
 [@Jones2014a]. [@Fig:ch5_fig01] shows the distribution of mRNA per cell for the *lacUV5* promoter used for our inference.
 This promoter, being very strong, has a mean copy number of $\langle m \rangle \approx 18$ mRNA/cell.